aharris206/Project-01/README.md

 # Drought Levels in CA from 2000 - Present
 ![Drought Levels in CA from 2000 - Present](https://github.com/aharris206/Project_01/blob/Maddy/Images/Drought%20Level%20over%20time_Final.png)

 Figure 2 is displaying occurances of drought condiations over time.
-We can see more occurrences of extreme drought levels (D4 - D5) occurring from 2015 - present compared to previous years.
+We can see more occurrences of extreme drought levels (Categories D2 - D4) occurring from 2015 - present compared to previous years.

 # California areas under drought conditions from 2000 - Present
 ![Area under drought conditions](https://github.com/aharris206/Project_01/blob/Maddy/Images/CA%20area%20in%20drought_Final.png)

-Figure 3 shows the areas of CA experience the higher drought levels (D3 - D5).
-We can see that there are more areas that experiance D3 - D5 levels of drought more often in 2012 - present.
+Figure 3 shows the areas of CA experience the higher drought levels (Categories D2 - D4).
+We can see that there are more areas that experiance D2 - D4 levels of drought more often in 2012 - present.

 # Analysis

-Overall we are seeing more wildfire occurrences while drought conditions are in severe (D2) to exceptional (D4).
+Overall we are seeing more wildfire occurrences while drought conditions are in severe (D2) to exceptional (D4) categories.
+These categories occure more after 2012, with excepitonal drought covering 50% of the state of california at once.

 California has been averaging a higher drought level since 2015, than in the previous 10 years.